geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-23/meeting-transcript.md

 **Qazalin** [00:25:06]
 Like, I think a lot of these stuff, Ignaciosica, do you remember the PR that you had for True Swizzle?
-It was one line and the shape tracker from shape.
+It was one line and the ShapeTracker from shape.

 **Ignaciosica** [00:25:17]
 Yes.

 **Qazalin** [00:25:18]
 These stuff tend to be much more simpler.
-The shape tracker is a very stable API.
+The ShapeTracker is a very stable API.
 If you need to do stuff to hack around it, there's something wrong upstream of this.

 **Geohot** [00:25:32]
-I don't think this is the shape tracker.
+I don't think this is the ShapeTracker.
 I think this is specifically saying we push per mutes if the shape is the same.
 It's a scheduler decision.
 I'm not exactly sure why you need it.
 I'll have to sit down for an hour and really spend time with this to understand.

 **Ignaciosica** [00:25:51]
-Yes, the thing is that it didn't push the permutative because it created a shape tracker from a shape that it's contiguous.
+Yes, the thing is that it didn't push the permutative because it created a ShapeTracker from a shape that it's contiguous.
 So it doesn't swizzle right if this change isn't added.
 So that's why it's the only way I found to push the view, the swizzle right.
 But yes, as I said, it's the controversial thing.